No real gentleman weighs more than 300 pounds.

-But enough about Scott’s insanity.
+That was fun, but enough about our friend Scott’s insanity?
 Let’s go back to President Taft.

 President Taft struggled a lot with his weight.
-A lot of the articles mention his 60 pound weight loss during his administration, which he promptly regained.
-That was on a low calorie diet, which never works.
+He lost 60 pounds during his administration, which he promptly regained.
+That was on a low calorie diet.
 Some of the articles actually stoop so low as to call it a “low-carb” diet, but at about 30% of calories from carbohydrates it’s anything but.

-A lot fewer mention that later in life President Taft lost the 70 pounds and kept it off.
+Almost none of these articles mention that later in life President Taft lost 70 pounds and kept it off.

 Meanwhile they’re glossing over or even ignoring completely the one thing that helped this man lose significant weight, in a short amount of time, and keep it off for the rest of his life.
 And I’m pretty sure they’re doing it because they’ve got such an enormous set of blinders on that they can’t see the ground in front of their feet.

 How else to explain this report?